Overview

 Outreach Programs

-Korean Students Association (KSA) Our purpose is to share the Korean culture, history and society for ASU students as well as provide Korean students with mutual acceptance and friendship.
+Korean Students Association (KSA) The purpose of this club is to provide the understanding on Korean culture, history and society for ASU students as well as provide Korean students with mutual acceptance and friendship.

 The SILC Attaches Club is a club that brings all languages and cultures from SILC together.
 People are able to learn about different cultures in a fun way when studying a language.
 Understanding different cultures is such an important attribute to have, and it is one you can obtain through SILC Attaches.
 This club creates community events, outreach projects, and plans fun get-togethers.